DongjiGao/icefall/egs/librispeech/WSASR/README.md

 Note that OTC is an extension of BTC and supports all BTC functions.
 Therefore, in the following, we only describe OTC.
 ## Task
 We propose BTC/OTC to directly train an ASR system leveraging weak supervision, i.e., speech with non-verbatim transcripts.
+This is achieved by using a special token $\star$ to model uncertainties (i.e., substitution errors, insertion errors, and deletion errors) within the WFST framework during training.\

 <div style="display: flex;flex; justify-content: space-between">